 In the SOUTH of England; Steve Paget 01689 823277

 I am interested to buy Edison and other makes of cylinder record.
-I also hold a stock of around six hundred cylinders for sale, but their extreme fragility means that I prefer to sell them to callers rather than risk the post or shipping.
+I also hold a stock of several hundred cylinders for sale, but their extreme fragility means that I prefer to sell them to callers rather than risk the post or shipping.

 Basic cylinder information